When it comes to a flawless automatic vacuuming experience, iRobot Roomba vacuums are the ultimate products which you can purchase in this category.

 Users can schedule these models for up to 7x per week and the Roomba 860 & 870 can recharge themselves by automatically returning to their charging stations.
 Moreover, the Dirt Detect Series II, which can be found in either of these models, ensure that they can clean even the dirtiest of places within no time.

-Finally, these Roomba robotic vacuum cleaners come with a 1 year limited warranty.
-Combine it with their low profile design and you’ll have a hi-tech vacuum cleaner in a very affordable price.
+Finally, these Roomba robot vacuums come with a 1-year limited warranty.
+Combine it with their low-profile design and you’ll have a hi-tech vacuum cleaner at a very affordable price.

 - AeroForce cleaning system

 - No Wi-Fi Support